 At the New Zealand Commerce Commission (NZCC), our aim is to achieve the best possible outcomes in competitive and regulated markets for the long-term benefit of New Zealanders.
 Our work includes:

-- regulated industries (telecommunications, electricity, airports, gas and dairy);
+- regulated industries (telecommunications, electricity, airports, gas and dairy); and

 Cartels and other restrictive trade practices

 We have continued to be proactive in taking enforcement action against cartel conduct.
 We have recently obtained penalties of more than NZ$16 million imposed on parties involved in anticompetitive agreements in the real estate and livestock industries.
 In December 2015, the NZCC filed three separate sets of proceedings concerning price fixing of real estate marketing fees: a nationwide case, and regional Hamilton and Manawatu cases.
 In the national case, fines imposed against the head offices of Barfoot & Thompson, Harcourts, LJ Hooker, Ray White and Barclays totalled more than NZ$12 million.
 In the Manawatu case, the four defendants were collectively fined NZ$4 million.
 In August 2017, a Hamilton-based real estate agency (trading under the Ray White banner) was ordered to pay a penalty of NZ$1.05 million for its part in a national price fixing case.
 In September 2017, two Hamilton-based real estate agents (Lodge and Monarch, trading as Harcourts) successfully defended themselves against the claims.
 The Commission has filed a Notice of Appeal against the High Court’s decision.
 The proceedings relate to three separate alleged price-fixing and anticompetitive agreements in response to Trade Me – an online marketplace and classified advertising platform – changing its fees for listing properties for sale on its website.
 The NZCC alleged that the real estate agents had agreed to pass on the increase to vendors.